GauravZn/markdowns/README.md

 # 4. vw_urgent_tasks
-**Purpose:** The ultimate cross-department "To-Do" list and bottleneck detector.

 **Displays:** Merges DPR, Work, Monitoring together, and shows  ONLY the tasks flagged with is_immediate = 1.

 ```SQL